RealityBending/RestingState/README.md

 **No installation required!** You can run it directly out-of-the box using the following [**link**](https://realitybending.github.io/RestingState/).

-If you want to run it locally or edit it:
+If you want to run it locally (e.g., to customize it):
 - [**download**](https://github.com/RealityBending/RestingState/archive/refs/heads/main.zip) the whole repository
 - Unzip it
 - Open `index.html` in a web browser (e.g., in Chrome).